revaldinho/cpc-cplink/README.md

 The project has been fully built and tested.

-An initial prototype (v0.2) was built using a Xilinx XC9536 CPLD to implement all logic.
-This is fully functional, but the CPLD is sadly now obsolete.

-A second version of the card with all logic implemented in standard 74 series gates has been built and tested now.
-This is fully working and totally software compatible with the original prototype.

 For more detailed information refer to the [project wiki pages](https://github.com/revaldinho/cpc-cplink/wiki/Home).

 ## License